OceanDataTools/openrvdas/docs/intro_and_overview.md

 ### Running Loggers

 We can combine these components at a number of levels, from hand-coding Python routines that call them manually in turn to sophisticated scripts that assemble and run complex combinations of components from either command line options or YAML/JSON configuration files.
-Please see [Introduction to Loggers](intro_to_loggers.md) for an in-depth exploration of how loggers may be assembled and run.
+For running a single logger from the command line, the [listen.py script](listen_py.md) provides a nice compromise of power and convenience:

 ```
   openrvdas> logger/listener/listen.py \